 The season of Fall happened about 3 weeks ago in the state of Connecticut and with it comes decreasing temperatures, lots of fallen leaves on the ground, dark skies and squirrels running amok.
 Soon I will be packing up my golf clubs in advance of the next season: Winter.
 But for now I am still managing to hit golf balls despite the broken twigs, crispy leaves and tree debris.

 Fall for me also means it’s time to head back to the kitchen.
-Anyone who knows me knows cooking is not my thing however I do enjoy cooking when Autumn arrives…
+Anyone who knows me knows cooking is not my thing but I do enjoy cooking when Autumn arrives…

 We have also finally entered Phase 3 in the state of Connecticut which means that restaurants can serve folks indoors at 75% instead of 50% capacity…